Simon Brint: Career

 Brint and Rivron created a Raw Sex feature film, the partially-improvised comedy There's No Business..., which was released on VHS in 1994, starring Brint as Ken Bishop.
-The duo ceased to appear on the French and Saunders series from the 1994 special onwards (their role having been gradually decreased by incoming producer Jon Plowman), but Brint continued to provide music until the show ended in 2009 and his singing voice (occasionally as Ken) was frequently heard.
-His last TV appearance as Ken Bishop was on the 1998 documentary First on Four.
+The duo ceased to appear on the French and Saunders series from the 1994 special onward (their role having been gradually decreased by incoming producer Jon Plowman), but Brint continued to provide music until the show ended in 2009 and his singing voice (occasionally as Ken) was frequently heard.
+His final television appearance as Ken Bishop was on the 1998 documentary First on Four.

 Though most of Brint's musical work remained commercially unreleased, a few items appeared in shops.
-A 1999 EMI Gold compilation of London's Burning soundtrack cues included his work for the series, and in 2001, BBC Music released a dedicated compilation of his work for Monarch of the Glen.
+A 1999 EMI Gold compilation of London's Burning soundtrack cues included his work for the series and in 2001, BBC Music released a dedicated compilation of his work for Monarch of the Glen.
 Additionally, his themes for Bottom and the Joanna Lumley series Girl Friday turned up on the compilation album The Best of British Television.
-As a producer for other artists, he oversaw Victoria Wood's single "The Smile Song" (released in 1991 as the B-side of Hale and Pace's "The Stonk"), and the debut EP of Ella Edmondson.
+As a producer for other artists, he oversaw Victoria Wood's single "The Smile Song" (released in 1991 as the B-side of Hale and Pace's "The Stonk") and the debut EP of Ella Edmondson.
 There were unfinished attempts at assaulting shop shelves too – 1992 saw an aborted attempt to release "Christmas Is Charity" in time for that year's Christmas charts, a comedy single produced by Brint and co-written with Charlie Higson and performed by Harry Enfield and Paul Whitehouse as characters Smashie and Nicey.
 In 1990, the majority of work for Raw Sex: The Album was completed for Sony BMG, featuring assorted guest comedians performing assorted cover songs with the band, but the project was shelved.
 In his autobiography, Rowland Rivron attributes the cancellation to BMG's UK operations concentrating almost entirely on marketing Take That.

-Later years
+Later years and death

-In 2004, Brint helped set up a charity, Action for Music, to help undiscovered musicians in Kenya, and later worked as a composer for the Kenyan TV soap opera Makutano Junction.
-In 2010 he founded The Idiot Bastard Band with Edmondson, Rivron, Phill Jupitus and Neil Innes, which had been planning a nationwide tour and an LP for 2012.
+In 2004, Brint helped set up a charity, Action for Music, to help undiscovered musicians in Kenya and later worked as a composer for the Kenyan television soap opera Makutano Junction.
+In 2010, he founded The Idiot Bastard Band with Edmondson, Rivron, Phill Jupitus and Neil Innes, which had been planning a nationwide tour and an LP for 2012.
 The initial rounds of Idiot Bastard Band gigs, incorporating original comedy songs, oddball cover versions, guest comedians and some resurrected Raw Sex routines, became Brint's final public appearances.
-His last TV work saw him compose and produce music for Bellamy's People and The One Ronnie in 2010.
+His last television work saw him compose and produce music for Bellamy's People and The One Ronnie in 2010.

-Death
+Brint was married to Amanda (née Cockerton) from 2003.
+He had four brothers.
+He was the godfather of one of the daughters of comedians Adrian Edmondson and Jennifer Saunders.

-On 29 May 2011 at the age of 60, Brint took his own life.
-The news was made public the following month via social networks by several of his friends and colleagues.
-He was survived by his wife, Amanda (née Cockerton).
-They had been married since 2003.

-Describing him as a "celebrated nonconformist", comedian Adrian Edmondson wrote of Brint:
+Brint died by suicide on 29 May 2011 at the age of 60.
+His death was made public the following month via social networks by several of his friends and colleagues.
+Describing him as a "celebrated nonconformist", Adrian Edmondson wrote of Brint: